 The quality of human relationships (and coworker relationships) allows some teams to be amazingly productive with only a few people and a marginal infrastructure – while other teams are lethargic, despite having an extensive infrastructure, financial resources, and large teams.

-Benefits: Good coworker relationships reduce turnover and increase productivity.
+Benefits of Strong Coworker Relationships: Team development can reduce turnover and increase productivity.
 Organizations that maintain constructive interpersonal relationships benefit financially as well as culturally.

-Resolve Problems Early: Disagreements seem to be more disruptive, faster, and remain damaging longer than one might expect.
+Strong Coworker Relationships allow you to Resolve Problems Early: Disagreements seem to be more disruptive, faster, and remain damaging longer than one might expect.
 Problem: resolving “people problems” at work is time consuming and frustrating.

 Strategy: Managing the following five factors can help immunize your organization against reoccurring, disabling problems between people at work.

 Possibly the most common correlate of conflict is limited resources.
-Do you have so few photocopiers that people consistently stand in line?
+Do you have so few printers that people consistently stand in line?
 Have too few parking spaces?
-Printers?
 Not enough budget?
 In general, if you put your managers or employees into a situation where they are forced to compete for resources, expect to see increased conflict.

-Hint: Look for “bottle necks” and sources of conflict, and solve them.
+Hint: Look for “bottlenecks” and sources of conflict, and solve them.
 Often it is not that you don’t have enough resources, it is that those resources are not used efficiently.
 Frequently, there are cost-effective, creative solutions that are satisfying to everyone.